ACM40960/project-project-in-math-modelling-a-s/README.md

 * SI composites and AOD reconstructions have uncertainties; results are robust to these but not immune.

 * We do not perform formal attribution with full climate models; this is a transparent statistical test, not a full detection-and-attribution study.
+## Future Work
+* Add ENSO/PDO/AMO indices as additional covariates.

+* Try Bayesian fits and time-varying coefficients.

+* Use forcings (W/m²) instead of raw indices and fit a physical energy-balance model.

+* Extend AOD to the latest reconstructions and test the post-2012 period with volcanic forcing proxies.
+## Contributing
+Contributions are welcome!

+* Fork the repository.

+* Create a new branch.

+* Commit your changes.

+* Submit a pull request.

+## License

+This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.